brettz9/jamilih/README.md

 item being the function or object.
-If a function is supplied, its `this` will be set to the element on which the symbol was added, while if an object is supplied, its `this` will remain as the object itself, but an `elem` propery will be added to the object which can be used to get the element on which the symbol was added.
+If a function is supplied, its `this` will be set to the element on which the symbol was added, while if an object is supplied, its `this` will remain as the object itself, but an `elem` property will be added to the object which can be used to get the element on which the symbol was added.

 ```js